Lenty/SLiCAP_python/docs/_build/html/_sources/syntax/netlist.rst.txt

 The title definitions differs from SPICE:

-**The first word or double quoted string of an uncommented line of the netlist file is considered the title of the main circuit.** If a title comprises several words separated by white space characters it should be placed between double quotation marks: ``"``.
+**The first word or a double quoted string of an uncommented line of the netlist file is considered the title of the main circuit.** If a title comprises several words separated by white space characters it should be placed between double quotation marks: ``"``.
 Examples are listed below.

 .. code-block:: text